 By 8, our radio communication with our Crossing buddies mostly turned to discussions about how slow the clock was moving.
 Surely it’s nearly midnight.
 No?
 Crap.
 At 12:44 Friday morning, we hit the half way point.
 Distance, not time.
 Because from about that point forward time slowed to the proverbial crawl.

-Just after the halfway point, the wind started whipping up 3- to 4-footers.
+Just after the halfway point, the wind started whipping up three- to four-footers.
 Right on the beam.
 That’s getting pretty nasty.
 Experienced boaters probably wouldn’t flinch, but we’re still pretty much weenies.
 Then it got worse.
-By 3 am we were seeing the occasional 5+.
-Wander was steering from the flybridge and saw waves higher than their bow, which is 6 feet above the waterline.
-Just 10 miles or so north of us the Tarpon Springs bunch was missing all the fun.
+By 3 am we were seeing the occasional five-plus.
+Wander was steering from the flybridge and saw waves higher than their bow, which is six feet above the waterline.
+Just ten miles or so north of us the Tarpon Springs bunch was missing all the fun.

 At least we were making good time.
 Until Wander lost a fuel pump.
 Ted tried to fix it, to no avail.
 We can’t believe he even tried.
 We’re guessing his engine room was about 120°.
 It must’ve been like trying to do needlepoint inside a hot oven while that oven is tumbling down a steep mountain.
 While sleep deprived and queasy.
 No fun.
 Fortunately Wander is a twin engine Cris-Craft.
 Unfortunately we all slowed to 6 knots to stay together as she limped along an engine short.